Soft, squishy mochi. Fragrant coconut. The simple snack cake you’ll be making again and again!

 What is mochi cake?

-Glutinous Rice Flour.
+- Glutinous Rice Flour.
 Glutinous Rice Flour gives mochi cake its characteristically chewy and stretchy texture.
 It’s a key ingredient in Coconut Mochi Cake.
+Note: regular rice flour is NOT the same!

 - Chinese New Year Cake [Mrs. Leong’s Nian Gao]